Azure/communication-ui-library/packages/calling-stateful-client/review/beta/calling-stateful-client.api.md

 // Warning: (ae-internal-missing-underscore) The name "createStatefulCallClientInner" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export const createStatefulCallClientInner: (args: StatefulCallClientArgs, options?: StatefulCallClientOptions | undefined, telemetryImplementationHint?: TelemetryImplementationHint | undefined) => StatefulCallClient;
+export const createStatefulCallClientInner: (args: StatefulCallClientArgs, options?: StatefulCallClientOptions | undefined, telemetryImplementationHint?: TelemetryImplementationHint) => StatefulCallClient;

 // @public
 export type CreateViewResult = {